dapr/proposals/20250720-api-release-strategy.md

 ### 3. Independently Version HTTP and gRPC APIs
 - Allow the HTTP and gRPC interfaces for each building block to be versioned independently.
-- While we still have a goal of functional parity between teh two, this change acknowledges that certain features may be more naturally suited to one protocol over the other.
+- While we still have a goal of functional parity between the two, this change acknowledges that certain features may be more naturally suited to one protocol over the other.

 #### Why?